 Trails criss-cross the property for hiking and snowshoeing, and if you do visit in the winter, your hosts will provide extra snowshoes for adventuring.
-While this fun glamping destination might not be luxurious enough for some, it’s a fantastic rustic getaway for those who don’t mind unplugging.
+While this fun glamping destination in New Hampshire might not be luxurious enough for some, it’s a fantastic rustic getaway for those who don’t mind unplugging.

 Best time to visit this New Hampshire glamping destination: Four seasons!
 Winter is particularly magical.

 Outdoor recreation near Conway: Visiting in the winter?
 There are great skiing and tubing opportunities at Cranmore Mountain Resort in North Conway, just a few minutes from the treehouse.
 The Conway Scenic Railroad offers scenic train rides through the White Mountains in four seasons.